 - Plexopathy pain in cancer patients

-Treatment of neuropathic pain is difficult and can involve pharmacological and nonpharmacological approaches.
-Some patients respond to chronic opioid therapy while others benefit from anti-convulsants, tricyclic antidepressants, nerve ablation or TENS unit use.
-Spinal cord stimulation helps in some cases along with a technique known as the CraigPENS technique, which uses percutaneous nerve stimulation.Types of Medications
+Treatment of neuropathic pain is complex and can involve pharmacological and nonpharmacological approaches.
+Some patients respond to chronic opioid therapy, while others benefit from anticonvulsants, tricyclic antidepressants, nerve ablation, or TENS unit use.
+Spinal cord stimulation helps in some cases, along with a technique known as the CraigPENS technique, which uses percutaneous nerve stimulation.Types of Medications

-Anticonvulsant medications are especially good for lancinating pain, such as is seen in trigeminal neuralgia.
-In fact, carbamazepine, an anti-seizure medication is indicated in trigeminal neuralgia and is FDA approved for its use.
-Carbamazepine is started at 50 mg twice daily and increased to up to 300 mg four times daily.
-Phenytoin is useful but isn’t as good as carbamazepine for trigeminal neuralgia.
-It is taken in doses of about 100 mg twice daily, checking for therapeutic levels if the dose needs to be increased.
+- Anticonvulsant Medications - Anticonvulsant medications are suitable for lancinating pain, such as is seen in trigeminal neuralgia.
+In fact, carbamazepine, an anti-seizure drug, is indicated in trigeminal neuralgia and is FDA approved for its use.
+Carbamazepine is started at 50 mg twice daily and increased to 300 mg four times daily.
+Phenytoin is helpful but isn’t as good as carbamazepine for trigeminal neuralgia.
+It is taken in doses of about 100 mg twice daily, checking for therapeutic levels if it needs to be increased.
 Valproic acid acts on the GABA system and on sodium channels.
-It is especially good as a preventative for migraine headaches.
+It is excellent as a preventative for migraine headaches.
 Clonazepam is used for radicular pain and pain that is lancinating.
 It is a medication that inhibits the GABA system in the dorsal horn of the spinal cord.
 It is taken as 0.5 to 1 mg at bedtime, increasing to a maximum of 4 mg at night.

-Antidepressants, particularly tricyclic antidepressants can help people with neuropathic pain and have the advantage of once nightly dosing.
+- Antidepressants - Antidepressants, particularly tricyclic antidepressants, can help people with neuropathic pain and have the advantage of once nightly dosing.
 There can be side effects, including constipation, orthostatic hypotension, and sedation.
-Doses may run as high as is used for depression but this doesn’t always have to be the case.
+Doses may run as high as is used for depression, but this doesn’t always have to be the case.
 Amitriptyline is the most commonly used tricyclic antidepressant for neuropathic pain.
-SSRI antidepressants haven’t been found to be as helpful as tricyclic antidepressants for the relief of pain.
+SSRI antidepressants aren’t as helpful as tricyclic antidepressants to relieve pain.

-Anti-arrhythmics are useful in some cases of neuropathic pain.
-They block nerve activity both in the central nervous system and the peripheral nervous system.
+- Anti-arrhythmics - Anti-arrhythmics are helpful in some cases of neuropathic pain.
+They block nerve activity in the central nervous and peripheral nervous systems.
 These include lidocaine, mexiletine, and Dilantin.
 They stabilize the sodium channels in a nerve cell.

-Corticosteroids work well for neuropathic pain.
-They also have great anti-inflammatory properties.
+- Corticosteroids - Corticosteroids work well for neuropathic pain.
+They also have excellent anti-inflammatory properties.
 They can be used as an epidural for pain caused by discogenic radiculopathy.
 They can be effective when given orally as well as parenterally.

 Watch YouTube Video: Neuropathic Pain.
 This educational video provides an in-depth look at neuropathic pain.Sacramento Chronic Pain Attorneys

-I'm Ed Smith, a chronic pain lawyer in Sacramento.
-If you or a loved one is experiencing neuropathic pain following injuries in a car accident, call me at (916) 921-6400 or (800) 404-5400 for free, friendly legal advice.
+If you or a loved one is experiencing neuropathic pain following injuries in a car accident, call our experienced Sacramento personal injury lawyers today at (916) 921-6400 or (800) 404-5400 for free, friendly legal advice.